featurevisor/featurevisor/docs/features.md

 ## Variations

 A feature can have multiple variations.
-Each variation must have a different value, but all variations must of the same type.
+Each variation must have a different value, but all variations must be of the same type.

 ### Boolean flags